10 ways to spark your child’s imagination

 “The true sign of intelligence is not knowledge but imagination,” said the genius Albert Einstein.
 True!
 Great inventions and discoveries were born out of imagination and not mere knowledge.
 So, in order to raise intelligent children who can make meaningful contributions to society, you need to spark off their imagination.
 However, you need to bear in mind two important action points before you set out to nurture your child’s imagination -

 • Minimise screen time: The more time your child spends before screens, the less will be her imagination.
-She will tend be more robotic and less humane in her thoughts and actions.
 So, cut down on screen time as a family.
 You can even have no-screen days.

 • Allow boredom: Surprised?
 Well, boredom may be good for your child.
 A time free of any tasks will challenge your child’s imagination to come up with interesting activities to engage in.
 Even just idling away will set him off on a journey to the world of imagination.
 His creative energy will surge forth and rejuvenate him.
 So, why don’t you go ahead and ‘schedule’ boredom for your child?